BIOS3010/Module-4-Pairwise-alignment-2/README.md

 **Then do the following group work:**
 - Open this padlet: https://uio.padlet.org/jonaspaulsen/oo4uo5iqeg9mzgo4
-- Choose one in the group to share their screen.
+- Choose one in the group to share their screen
 - Find and copy the E. coli RecA protein sequence (FASTA format) from NCBI: (https://www.ncbi.nlm.nih.gov/protein)
 - Go to https://blast.ncbi.nlm.nih.gov/Blast.cgi
 - Select "Protein BLAST"
 - Paste the copied FASTA entry into the Query sequence field
-- Select Organism "Homo sapiens (taxid:9606)"
+- Select (i.e. type in) Organism "Homo sapiens (taxid:9606)"
-- Click "Algorithm parameters" and choose paramters according to what it says under your group in the Padlet
+- Click "Algorithm parameters" and choose parameters according to what it says under your group in the Padlet
 - Click BLAST
 - Once the results are ready, describe your group's results in the Padlet using both text and/or images.